haiquangtran/DesignPatterns/README.md

 ###### Factory Pattern
 * The Factory Method Pattern defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory method lets a class defer instantiation to subclasses.

+###### Singleton Pattern
+* The Singleton Pattern ensures a class has only one instance, and provides a global point of access to it.